Behind your image, below your words,

 Through it may we find renewal and inspiration.

 “I can hear the hush.” – reflection on my Facebook page as I shared this morning’s ‘door’.
-Recently I have come noticed more postings with quotes having about silence.
+Recently I have noticed more postings with quotes about silence.
 Silence and its ability to calm and heal the unsettled heart.